firebird631/siis/doc/commands.md

 The identifier of a trade is a number, listed from the trade view.

 If the trade is not active (meaning no entered partially or fully) it will cancel the related entering order(s).
-If the trade is active it send a close market order to the broker.
+If the trade is active it sends a close market order to the broker.

 ## Clean ##